About

 I am a researcher broadly interested in theoretical computer science.
 My specific research interests include fine-grained complexity and algorithm design, computational problems related to additive combinatorics, string algorithms, and algebraic methods.

-Currently, I am a postdoc at Weizmann Institute of Science, where I am hosted by Amir Abboud.
-Before, I have completed my undergrad and PhD at Saarland University and Max Planck Institute for Informatics, advised by Karl Bringmann.
+Currently, I am a postdoc at INSAIT, Bulgaria.
+Before, I was a postdoc at Weizmann Institute of Science, where I was hosted by Amir Abboud.
+Before that, I completed my undergrad and PhD at Saarland University and Max Planck Institute for Informatics, advised by Karl Bringmann.

 Publications